jorgecarleitao/django-sphinxql/docs/queryset.rst

         results of the search.

         ``lookups`` are like Django lookups for ``filter``.
-Just remember that the field name must be defined on the :class:`indexes.Index`.
+Just remember that the field name must be defined on the :class:`sphinxql.indexes.Index`.

         ``conditions`` should be :doc:`Django-SphinxQL expressions <expression>`
         that return a boolean value (e.g. ``>=``) and are used to produce more